AGitUser0001/WRO-FE-2025/README.md

 </table>

 ### Potential Improvements
 With our design as is, our expansion board is quite cluttered and the wires aren't properly managed very well.
-Next time we attempt something like this we would defiently aim to keep the wires short and make sure they aren't crossing into anything they shouldn't.
+Next time we attempt something like this we would definitely aim to keep the wires short and make sure they aren't crossing into anything they shouldn't.
 ### Our circuit schematic [here](#diagram)